AllyTally/gaster-blasters/README.md

 ## HI IF YOU USE THIS PLEASE CREDIT ME FOR SOME REASON PEOPLE DONT

-!! if you encounter any issues, my discord is `Ally 🌠#1540` !!
+!! if you encounter any issues WITH THE LIBRARY ITSELF, my discord is `Ally 🌠#1540`. i will not be giving help to people that aren't using the library correctly !!

 heres a video of it in action. https://ringo.is-a-good-waifu.com/7N1pvcA.mp4